This post may contain affiliate links. Please read my disclosure.

 - Add the fish broth and bring to a boil; simmer for 5 minutes.

-- Add the cream and crawfish and bring back to a simmer for 5 minutes.
+Add the cream and crawfish and bring back to a simmer for 5 minutes.
+Add additional Cajun seasoning to taste if desired.

-Remove from heat and pour into the baked pie crust.
+Remove from heat and pour into the par-baked pie crust.

 Brush with the egg wash (1 beaten egg mixed with 1 tbsp. water).

-- Bake for 20-30 minutes, or until crust is golden brown.
+Bake for 25-30 minutes, or until the crust is golden brown.

-- Remove from oven and let cool for 20 minutes.
-Serve warm.
+Remove from oven and let cool for 20 minutes.
+Slice and serve garnished with green onions and Louisiana hot sauce.